GabrielAlvarez01/osticket-prereqs/README.md

 </p>

  <p>
-     now go back to the installation file, extract osticket (on the same installation file) and once open, copy the file "upload" into the next route: C:\inetpub\wwwroot then change the name of "upload" to "osTicket"
+     Now go back to the installation file, extract osticket (on the same installation file), and once open, copy the file "upload" into the next route: C:\inetpub\wwwroot, then change the name of "upload" to "osTicket"
  </p>

 <br>